Newfoundland dog, Henry at 17 monthsAt 17 months of age, Henry has lost some puppy fat and has leaned down to 61 kilos.

 Newfoundland Henry with his 'Grandparents'

-Even at twenty months, Henry is still as cuddly as ever.
+At twenty months, Henry remained as cuddly as ever.
 Here he joins his 'Grandparents', Alan & Margaret, on the couch.

 "Santa Bear"

 Henry joined some of his Newfoundland friends to attend his first Christmas parade in 2007.
-Michelle adorned his backpack with Christmas decorations and as we walked through the streets, we heard children referring to Henry as "Santa Dog" or "Santa Bear".
+Michelle decorated his backpack and as we walked through the streets, we heard children referring to Henry as "Santa Dog" or "Santa Bear".

 After adjusting to the noise, Henry seemed to enjoy the event just as much as the kids.